-Directors, officers, and employees must maintain the confidentiality of confidential information entrusted to them by the Company or its customers, suppliers, joint venture partners, or others with whom the Company is considering a business or other transaction except when disclosure is authorized by an executive officer, provided to a governmental or regulatory agency, or required or mandated by laws or regulations.
-Nothing in this Code shall be interpreted to prohibit reporting of violations directly to the SEC or any other governmental or regulatory agency.
+Directors, officers, and employees must maintain the confidentiality of confidential information entrusted to them by the Company or its customers, suppliers, joint venture partners, or others with whom the Company is considering a business or other transaction except when disclosure is authorized by an executive officer or required or mandated by laws or regulations.
 Confidential information includes all non-public information that might be useful or helpful to competitors or harmful to the Company or its customers and suppliers, if disclosed.
 It also includes information that suppliers and customers have entrusted to the Company.
 The obligation to preserve confidential information continues even after employment ends.